ddev/ddev-contrib/docker-compose-services/mysql/README.md

 2. Start or restart your project with `ddev start` or `ddev restart`.
 3. You should see your container start up.
 You could look for it with `docker ps -a | grep mysql`.
 The container will be named ddev-[your project name]-mysql.

 NB: We use MySQL 5.7, but it should be possible to use a different version.
 Check out the [MySQL Images on Docker Hub](https://hub.docker.com/_/mysql) for more options.
 Then change the image key in docker-compose.mysql.yaml.
+(A short attempt at 8.0.x was *not* successful).

 ## Connecting
 If your container was successfully started, you should be able to access it from within the ddev webserver container.